chrisdcmoore/chrisdcmoore.github.io/_posts/2015-07-29-ee-brightbox-default-wpa-passphrases-are-not-secure.markdown

 title: "EE Bright Box default WPA passphrases are not secure"
 layout: page
 permalink: /post/ee-brightbox-default-wpa-passphrases-are-not-secure/
-excerpt: In this post, we look at how secure the WPA2 passphrases that ship with EE Bright Box routers are.
+excerpt: In this post, we look at some default EE Bright Box passphrases that are in the wild, and speculate the out-of-the-box security offered by them.
 ---

 ## Background